bacdillon/RPA-UiPath/CAG App Reviews Sentiment Analysis/Readme.md

 ## CAG App Reviews Sentiment Analysis using GenAI Sentiment Analysis
 ![alt_text](https://github.com/bacdillon/RPA-UiPath/blob/main/CAG%20App%20Reviews%20Sentiment%20Analysis/img/GenAI%20Sentiment%20Analysis.jpg)
-Output
+## Properties Output <br>
-Overall Sentiment - Contains the sentiment score and label:
+Overall Sentiment - Contains the sentiment score and label:<br>
-Very Negative: -99 to -67
+Very Negative: -99 to -67<br>
-Negative: -66 to -34
+Negative: -66 to -34<br>
-Slightly Negative: -33 to -1
+Slightly Negative: -33 to -1<br>
-Neutral: 0
+Neutral: 0<br>
-Slightly Positive: 1 to 33
+Slightly Positive: 1 to 33<br>
-Positive: 34 to 66
+Positive: 34 to 66<br>
-Very Positive: 67 to 99
+Very Positive: 67 to 99<br>
-Sentiment Breakdown - Counts of positive, negative, neutral, and total statements.
+Sentiment Breakdown - Counts of positive, negative, neutral, and total statements.<br>
-Confidence Level - The overall confidence level of the analysis.
+Confidence Level - The overall confidence level of the analysis.<br>
-Key Phrases - A string of key phrases identified in the sentiment analysis.
+Key Phrases - A string of key phrases identified in the sentiment analysis.<br>
-Analysis - Detailed explanation of the sentiment analysis.
+Analysis - Detailed explanation of the sentiment analysis.<br>
-Undertones - Subtle undertones detected in the text with their impact.
+Undertones - Subtle undertones detected in the text with their impact.<br>
-Sentiment Analysis - Automatically generated output variable.
+Sentiment Analysis - Automatically generated output variable.<br>

 ## CAG App Reviews Sentiment Analysis using Sentiment Analysis Model From UiPath AI Center
 The application will assign a score based on that key phrase to help determine whether the surrounding sentiment is positive, negative, or neutral.